jrfnl/wordpress-plugins-tutorial/readme.md

 # A WordPress Plugin Developers VVV

-This is an [auto-sitesetup](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Auto-site-Setup) designed to be used with [Varying Vagrants Vagrant](https://github.com/Varying-Vagrant-Vagrants/VVV) for developing plugins.
+This is an [auto-site setup](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Auto-site-Setup) designed to be used with [Varying Vagrants Vagrant](https://github.com/Varying-Vagrant-Vagrants/VVV) for developing plugins.

 ## To get started: